ironhack-rmt-materials/wd-lesson-guide-and-resources/module 3/w7d1 - c - (skip) Node - The Internet and HTTP Server.md

 <!--

-- Part 1: Skip all (we have already covered all this content) untill 'Why would I use a backend?'
+- Part 1: Skip all (we have already covered all this content) until 'Why would I use a backend?'

 - Part 2:
   - option 1: demo (do not do codealong)
-  - option 2: SKIP alltogether (we'll just need the concept of PORT, which we can explain with Express)
+  - option 2: SKIP all together (we'll just need the concept of PORT, which we can explain with Express)

 -->